Synthetixio/SIPs/content/sccp/sccp-307.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SCCP.-->

-Create a Thales Pool and register the Thales Market on Synthetix v3, enabling SNX LPs to gain exposure to Thales and Overtime AMMs and their respective yields.
+Create a Thales Pool and register three Markets on Synthetix v3, enabling SNX LPs to gain exposure to Thales and Overtime AMMs and their respective yields.

 ## Abstract